fffaraz/dockerweb/README.md

 - [ ] Reducing php7nginx/base image size by removing build dependencies.
 - [ ] Add Memory usage limit as a parameter for `docweb run`
 - [ ] Add certbot email as a a parameter for `docweb proxy:run`
+- [ ] Add gzip compression level as a a parameter for `docweb proxy:run`
 - [ ] logrotate
 - [ ] phpMyAdmin auto latest version
 - [ ] /home/proxy/blocklists.conf